CurveDocs/curve-docs/docs/stableswap-ng_exchange/factory/deploy.md

     | `_oracle` |  `address` | rate oracle address |

     !!!info
         There might be multiple metapool implementations.
 To query all available ones, see [here](../factory/overview.md#metapool_implementations).
-        If it's not clear which one to use, please don't hesitate to reach out.
+As of the current date (31.10.2023), there is only one metapool implementation available.
+Since the `_implementation_idx` starts at 0, users need to input "0" when deploying a pool.

     ??? quote "Source code"